 Regular solo yoga practice comes with a handful of benefits.
 Science confirms that it makes us healthier in our physical bodies and happier in our minds.
 From helping manage diabetes and relieve pain, yoga has been proved to increase general fitness and improve well-being.

 Looking for science-based benefits of practicing yoga?
-This article will guide you through seven reasons yoga is good for you (as confirmed by research).
+This article will guide you through 43 reasons yoga is good for you (as confirmed by research).